Who started Don't Pay?

 We'll only go ahead with the non-payment strike if we have power in numbers.
 So, if energy suppliers decide to try to disconnect people, they'll be forced to first contact thousands, tens of thousands or even more customers about the possibility of disconnecting supply - but only after 28 days have passed.
 Then they'll have to give a chance to set up a payment plan before, in most cases, applying to a court for a warrant.
 It'll cause paralysis and create a months-long backlog.

-We are very clear in that everyone that pledges to strike also pledges to defend the strike and that means protecting and supporting each other that are threatened by debt collectors.
+We are very clear in that everyone who pledges to strike also pledges to defend the strike and that means protecting and supporting each other when are threatened by debt collectors.
 We will look after each other in this movement and build the solidarity to do that.

 Can my landlord evict me if I don’t pay my energy bills?